 Crate training is sometimes recommended for dogs that suffer from separation anxiety for two reasons.
 First, teaching a dog to feel safe and secure in her crate can eliminate the sense of unease that comes from having the run of the house when her family is gone.

 Second, destructive canines have been known to chew through drywall and be electrocuted by exposed wires or choke on pieces of destroyed toys or furniture.
 A well-built crate can give you the piece of mind that your dog is safe when you are gone.

 Crate training is more involved than simply putting your dog in the kennel and shutting the door!
 In fact, if done poorly, crate training can even exacerbate separation anxiety issues!
 Be sure to do some research on how to train your dog to love the crate long before you leave her alone in it.

 In addition to training techniques, you may also be considering medications for your dog's anxiety.
 While there are pharmaceutical tranquilizers available through a veterinarian's prescription, these drugs can cause unwanted side effects such as drowsiness and can be hard on your canine companion's liver and kidneys if used over a long period of time.

-Instead, it might be time to try a safe and effective natural supplement that works to decrease anxiety: CBD Hemp Oil.
+Instead, it might be time to try a safe and effective natural supplement that can help calm dogs: CBD Hemp Oil.

 If you are looking for the best, be sure to give Lolahemp a try.
 We use only organic hemp for our product and we display our third-party batch testing right on our website – you don’t have to guess if you are giving your dog the best!

 Know When to Contact an Expert